supermathbond/8QueensGeneticAlgorithm/README.md

 # 8QueensGeneticAlgorithm
-Solves the 8 queens riddle using GA, and comparing results to regular brute force
+Solves the 8 queens riddle using GA and compares perfomance to regular brute force